 SELECT customer_id, name, address, zipcode, phone FROM customer ORDER BY name

-The trRead read transaction is started when the directory form is displayed (the OnActivate event) and is ended when the form is closed.
-The READ COMMITED isolation level (Options.Isolation = xiReadCommited) is usually used to show data in grids because it allows the transaction to see changes committed in the database by other users by just repeating queries (rereading data) without the transaction being restarted.
+The trRead read transaction is started when the dataset form is displayed (the OnActivate event) and is ended when the form is closed.
+The READ COMMITTED isolation level (Options.Isolation = xiReadCommitted) is usually used to show data in grids because it allows the transaction to see changes committed in the database by other users by just repeating queries (rereading data) without the transaction being restarted.
 Since this transaction is used only to read data, we set the Options.ReadOnly property to True.
-This way our transaction will have the following parameters: read read_commited rec_version.
+This way our transaction will have the following parameters: read read_committed rec_version.
 A transaction with these parameters can remain open in Firebird as long as necessary (days, weeks, months) without locking other transactions or affecting the accumulation of garbage in the database (because such a transaction is started on the server as committed).
 We set the Options.DisconnectAction property to xdCommit,which perfectly fits a read-only transaction.
 So, the read transaction will have the following properties:

-Options.AutoStart = False Options.AutoCommit = False Options.AutoStop = False Options.DisconnectAction = xdCommit Options.Isolations = xiReadCommited Options.ReadOnly = True
+Options.AutoStart = False Options.AutoCommit = False Options.AutoStop = False Options.DisconnectAction = xdCommit Options.Isolations = xiReadCommitted Options.ReadOnly = True

 Note

-You cannot use such a transaction for reports (especially if they use several sequential queries) because a transaction with the READ COMMITED isolation level will see all new committed changes while rereading data.
+You cannot use such a transaction for reports (especially if they use several sequential queries) because a transaction with the READ COMMITTED isolation level will see all new committed changes while rereading data.

 It is recommended to use a short read-only transaction with the SNAPSHOT isolation level (Options.Isolation = xiSnapshot and Options.ReadOnly= True) for reports.
 We do not dwell upon working with reports in this example.

-The trWrite write transaction must be as short as possible in order not to slow down the oldest active transaction that does not allow garbage to be collected, which, in its turn, will lead to lower performance.
+The trWrite write transaction must be as short as possible in order to prevent the oldest active transaction from getting "stuck" and inhibiting garbage collection.
+High levels of uncollected garbage will lead to lower performance.
 Since the write transaction is very short, we can use the SNAPSHOT isolation level.
 Thus, our write transaction will have the following parameters: Options.ReadOnly=False and Options.Isolation = xiSnapshot.
 The default value of the Options.DisconnectAction property is no good for write transactions, its value should be set to xdRollback.
 We will not rely on starting and ending transactions automatically.
 Instead, we will start and end a transaction explicitly.
 Thus, our transaction must have the following properties:

 Options.AutoStart = False Options.AutoCommit = False Options.AutoStop = False Options.DisconnectAction = xdRollback Options.Isolations = xiSnapshot Options.ReadOnly = False